×

 • It is made form unpasteurized cow's milk and has a tangy taste.

 While Neufchatel is a french cow milk cheese, that has a soft texture.
 Both these products are unique in their own ways.
-Brie Cheese is a Not Available colored dairy product and Neufchatel Cheese is White colored.
+Brie Cheese is a colored dairy product and Neufchatel Cheese is White colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
 Brie Cheese bears Fruity, Mild, Nutty and Tangy flavor with a Pronounced and Strong aroma whereas Neufchatel Cheese has Mushroomy, Nutty, Salty and Sharp flavor and a Sour smell aroma.
 The color, flavor and the aroma of these products depict their origin.
 Brie Cheese originated in France, whereas origin of Neufchatel Cheese is traced back to France.